 - Preheat oven to 350ºF.

-- Mix up one devil's food cake batter per package directions into mixing bowl.
+- Add 1 teaspoon peppermint extract with remaining ingredients in a mixing bowl.
+Mix up one devil's food cake batter per package directions.

 - Divide batter into 3 6-inch cake pans, coated with oil and lined with parchment paper.